gdahlberg55/FolderORG_Manus/memory-bank/progress.md

 - Added responsive UI layouts for different screen sizes
 - Enhanced thread safety in Memory Bank and Rules Engine for concurrent operations
 - Implemented comprehensive Path Validation System with support for environment variables, custom variables, format validation, permission checking, and automatic directory creation
 - Implemented RelayCommand pattern for MVVM architecture in the UI layer
+- Reorganized project structure with dedicated folders for documentation, deliverables, and testing